humanat/takBot/USAGE.md

 **Standalone commands:**

-- `datetime` to display a date/time in everyone's local time zone.
 - `delete` to delete the current game channel.
 - `end` to cancel the current game.
 - `history` to see a list of finished games and their IDs.
 Specify a page number to see older games.